-Skuad’s Full Stack Developer Komal Bansal is a brilliant combination of coding, colours and creativity.
-A resolute artist and a passionate social worker, who always carries her laptop and paint brushes, Komal is very health-conscious but loves spicy food.
+Skuad's Full Stack Developer Komal Bansal is a brilliant combination of coding, colors, and creativity.
+A resolute artist and a passionate social worker, who always carries her laptop and paintbrushes, Komal is very health-conscious but loves spicy food.
 Ever-ready to work and paint, she shares her experience with Skuad in the last five months.
-She talks about remote working, work-life balance, colour psychology, and more!
+She talks about remote working, work-life balance, color psychology, and more!

-I understand that everyone is trying to figure out how to manoeuvre around this pandemic.
+I understand that everyone is trying to figure out how to maneuver around this pandemic.
 I think everyone should take care of their health and build immunity.
-Another thing is maintaining a work life balance.
+Another thing is maintaining a work-life balance.
 Earlier, I used to work for 15-16 hours a day that would leave me with minimum time to just catch on my sleep.
 Slowly, I am trying to change that.

 My experience with the team at Skuad is nothing short of amazing.
 Special kudos to my Team Lead, Akul.
-He is someone I really look up to.
-With a handsome experience in the field of full stack development, he has a lot to offer.
-In fact, the entire team comes with an “It’s okay to not know things” attitude.
+He is someone I look up to.
+With handsome experience in the field of full-stack development, he has a lot to offer.
+In fact, the entire team comes with an "It's okay to not know things" attitude.
 This motivates me to learn more and give my best.
-Whenever I come across an unfamiliar tech stack, they say, “You don’t know it now, you’ll learn it later”.
-And honestly, I have learned more technologies in these 5 months than I did in 2 years.
+Whenever I come across an unfamiliar tech stack, they say, "You don’t know it now, you’ll learn it later."
+And honestly, I have learned more technologies in these five months than I did in 2 years.
 Now I can flaunt my learnings of Kafka, Docker, Pipeline, JS Frameworks like Nift.js, and experience in Microservices.
 I am hell excited to meet everyone in person!

-As an artist, I can’t pick a favourite colour.
-It’s like every colour brings me joy.
-I see beauty is browns and greys when most people associate them with dullness and isolation so it’s all psychological.
-My happiness quotient isn’t defined by shades of colours, but how they blend to give shape to an eye-soothing art.
+As an artist, I can't pick a favorite color.
+It's like every color brings me joy.
+I see beauty as browns and greys when most people associate them with dullness and isolation, so it's all psychological.
+Shades of colors don't define my happiness quotient but how they blend to give shape to an eye-soothing art.

 I am very uptight when it comes to completing my work.
-If I have a deadline to meet, I kind of get into a mode as if I am about to enter into a war zone – focussed and determined to finish it off in record time.
-I like to deliver things as per the plan that I lay out.
-Even in my me-time, I get into the DND zone especially when I am painting.
-In those hours, I don’t like interventions from family, friends, or anyone.
+If I have a deadline to meet, I kind of get into a mode as if I am about to enter into a war zone – focused and determined to finish it off in record time.
+I like to deliver things as per the plan that I layout.
+Even in my me-time, I get into the DND zone, especially when I am painting.
+In those hours, I'm not too fond of interventions from family, friends, or anyone.

-Professionally I appear to be a calm, shy, and an introvert kind of a person.
+Professionally I appear to be a calm, shy, and introverted kind of person.
 In my personal life, I am the exact opposite.
-I am loud, I want things to be “my way”.
-And I don’t have to do anything to maintain the two facets, the modes switch ON-OFF quite naturally.
+I am loud, and I want things to be "my way."
+And I don’t have to do anything to maintain the two facets; the modes switch ON-OFF quite naturally.